vjlab/resources/content/about-our-hpc.md

 You'll be prompted for your password, you can continue from there in the command line.

-## Software, and Using the Command Line

-Software available are:
-- BEAST v1.8.3 (executable `beast-mcmc`), installed via `sudo apt-get`.
-There's a global version of BEAST 1.8.4 sitting in `/usr/local`, not sure how to access that yet.
-Use your local version for the moment.
-- RAXML (executable `raxmlHPC`, `raxmlHPC-PTHREADS` and `raxmlHPC-PTHREADS-SSE3`, in increasing order of speed; though the last two may vary)
-- PHYML
-- BEAGLE library
-- BEAST2: local version installed for admin only.
-How to make it global?
-- hyphy-common, hyphy-mpi, python3-hyphy: installed via `sudo apt-get`.
-- paml: installed via `sudo-apt get`.
-The actual `tar.gz` has an examples folder, though, so it's worth downloading `paml` just for that.

 ### Sending a Job
 *If none of this works, you can still walk over to the server and just use the terminal.*